andy-guttridge/tribehub_drf/README.md

 ### Resolved bugs

 - During testing, it became apparent that a user could not create a calendar event with no other members of the tribe invited (i.e. events only for themselves), because the `to` field on the `Event` model defaulted to not allowing null values.
-This was fixed by adding `null=True` and `blank=True` arguments to the model.
+This was fixed by adding `null=True` and `blank=True` arguments to the field.
-- Testing also revealed that the programatically generated events returned as repeat occurences included the currently authenticated user rather than the user who created the event as the owner.
+- Testing also revealed that the programatically generated event recurrences erroneously included the currently authenticated user as the 'owner' of the event, rather than the user who created them.
 This was fixed by changing two variables in `events/utils.py`.
-- Testing demonstrated that sending using an id for a non-existent event object for the `events/response/<id>` endpoint resulted in an uncaught exception.
+- Testing demonstrated that using an id for a non-existent event object for the `events/response/id` endpoint resulted in an uncaught exception.
 Try...except blocks were added to  the EventResponse class in `events/views.py` to ensure any references to non-existent events are handled gracefully alongside permission related errors, and that appropriate HTTP status codes are returned for each class of error.

 ### Unresolved bugs

 - The `perform_create` method of the `ListCreate` generic view is overriden in `contacts/views.py`.
-Django did not seem to respond correctly to custom permission classes when this method is overriden, meaning that unauthorised users (i.e. authenticated users without tribe admin status) were able create new contacts.
-It was verified that the relevant custom permission classes were being called and returning the correct values, and it remains uncertain whether this issue is due to a bug in Django Rest Framework or in this project.
-The issue was overcome by manually checking the status of the user, but given more time it would be good to look into this further and revert to correct use of permission classes if possible.
+Django does not seem to respond to custom permission classes when this method is overriden, meaning that unauthorised users (i.e. authenticated users without tribe admin status) were able to create new contacts.
+Print statements at various points in the code were used to verify that the relevant custom permission classes were being invoked and returning the correct values, and it remains uncertain whether this issue is due to a bug in Django Rest Framework or in this project.

+The issue was overcome by manually checking the status of the user within the `perform_create` method, but given more time it would be desirable to look into this further and revert to correct use of permission classes here if possible.

 ## Deployment